1. Who Are the Melungeons?

 The rise of the Internet in the mid-1990s coincided with the publication of The Melungeons: The Resurrection of a Proud People by Brent Kennedy.
 This book suggested Turkish, Moorish, Jewish, Spanish, Portuguese, African, northern European, and Native American ancestry for the Melungeons and theorized that the population of Melungeon descendants was much larger than previously assumed.
 Web pages and e-mail groups were devoted to the study of Melungeons, and the first Melungeon Union celebration was held in 1997.
 The Melungeon Heritage Association was formed in 1998 to facilitate research and disseminate information.
 In 2002 a joint resolution signed by the presidents of MHA and the Vardy Community Historical Society agreed to cooperation between the two organizations.
 It made a statement of principles affirming kinship among all mixed ancestry groups.

 12. How can I find out if I have Melungeon ancestry?

 If you have a connection to a documented Melungeon family, you obviously have Melungeon ancestry.
 However, it can be very difficult to find a “documented” Melungeon family.
 Prior to 1900, the entire written record of Melungeons consisted of less than a dozen newspaper and magazine articles, nearly all focusing on the Hancock County group, and only a few individual Melungeons were identified in these articles.

-Remember, Melungeons did not begin to identify themselves as such until the mid-1960s.
+Remember, Melungeons did not identify themselves as such until the mid-1960s.
 Their neighbors imposed the name on them, and their neighbors defined who was and who was not a Melungeon – and those definitions were not always consistent.
-There were no tribal rolls, no records identifying a certain group of people as Melungeons.
+There were no tribal rolls and no records identifying a particular group of people as Melungeons.
 As a result, most people will find it difficult to establish a Melungeon ancestry with any certainty.

 13. Can DNA testing establish a Melungeon ancestry?